 devotes to profit-making auction previews.

-During the past decade, Cohen, based in Greenwich,
+During the past decade, Cohen, based in and Greenwich,

 Connecticut, has bought voraciously, acquiring through art